 LEGAL SPORT FISHING METHODS

-Bow & Arrow, Crossbow, Spear, or Gigare allowed for the harvest of the following non-game fishes: bowfin, buffalo, carp, catfish, freshwater drum, gar, and shad.
+Bow & Arrow, Crossbow, Spear, or Gig are allowed for the harvest of the following non-game fishes: bowfin, buffalo, carp, catfish, freshwater drum, gar, and shad.
 Catfish may not be taken by bow and arrow, crossbow, spear or gig at State Fishing Lakes and State Park Lakes.
-No other species of fish may be harvested with these gears.
-Catfish may be taken with spear or gig from July 16 to April 30.
+Catfish may not be taken with spear or gig from May 1 through July 15.
 No other species of fish may be harvested with these gears.

 Snagging: Snagging is when fish are intentionally hooked in any place other than the mouth.
 Snagging is allowed statewide the entire year for all game fish and non-game gross fish.
 Any size hook may be used when snagging except when fishing in spillways.
 See spillway restrictions.

 Trotlines, Throwlines, Limblines and/or set hooks are allowed for the harvest of game fish and non-game gross fish.
 No more than a total of 100 single hooks may be fished.
 Hooks must be tied securely at least 2 feet apart.

 Each person having a valid sport fishing license may use no more than 100 hooks per person.

 Free Floating Fishing Devices (FFFD), Jugs & Yo-Yos: No more than 25 jugs and no more than 25 yo-yos may be fished by an individual with no more than 2 single hooks on each of these devices.
 If these devices are attached to a line, they must be tied securely at least 2 feet apart.
 See State Border Waters section for legal number allowed in those areas.
 These gears do not need to be attended or tagged unless you are fishing in the following waters: